So like many other girls and guys this bank holiday, I’ve spent 13 hours of my weekend binge watching Netflix’s latest box-set wonder, 13 Reasons Why.

 Then, they got really nasty.

-“How do you think you’re even worthy of a boyfriend since you’re a disgusting person?”
+“How do you think you’re even worthy of a boyfriend, you’re a disgusting person?”

-Not once did those girls stop to think about how those comments might make me feel.
+Not once did those who wrote the remarks stop to think about how those comments might make me feel.
 What consequences their actions might have had.

 I’m sure even I have reacted to something without consideration of how a person might feel.
 But we do all need to be aware of the consequences.
 We don’t know what another person is going through and what might feel like the last straw for them.

 Communication is tricky when it comes to mental health, because obviously it’s a sensitive subject and often both the sufferer and the listener, doesn’t know exactly how the conversation is going to go.
 However mental health, anxiousness and stress can often blur good communication practices and exacerbate the issue, so it’s definitely something we all need to improve on in general in order to help those suffering.